Initialize and Guard the Database Devices Using the Standard Initialization Method

 CipherTrust Manager pushes the policy and the GuardPoint configuration to the node in the cluster.
 The CTE agent on the node writes the IDT Device Header into the CTE Private Region in the local CipherTrust Transparent Encryption metadata directory on the node.

 If this is a new device, the status immediately changes to guarded.
 If there is existing data on the device, CTE begins transforming the data from clear-text to cipher-text as soon as the GuardPoint configuration is available and the device status changes to guarded.
 The device will remain inaccessible until this data transformation completes.
-The length of time required to transform the data depends on the amount of existing data and the number of parallel data transformation jobs specified on the
+The length of time required to transform the data depends on the amount of existing data and the number of parallel data transformation jobs specified in the

 command.
 To see the data transformation progress, use thevoradmin idt xform status <device-name>

 command, as described in Viewing Device and Data Transformation Status.Devices with existing data are transformed from clear-text to cipher-text using the encryption key specified in the selected policy through the In-Place Data Transformation (CTE-IDT) process.
-For details on how CTE does data transformation on IDT GuardPoint, see CipherTrust in-Place Data Transformation for Linux. ccc
+For details on how CTE does data transformation on IDT GuardPoint, see CipherTrust in-Place Data Transformation for Linux.

 After the device is initialized and guarded, the protected device must be accessed through the device pathname corresponding to the secvm device.
 For example, if you guard the Linux device